swetoast/environment_engine/README.md

 on the window the hose goes through, or the **Exhaust Vented** switch.

 A general door or window sensor will **not** do — an open interior door does not vent the hose.
 When it cannot cool, the unit falls back to fan-only to keep air moving.
+The manual switch auto-reverts after a few hours, and that deadline survives a restart, so a forgotten toggle cannot strand the unit into heating the room.

 ## What it learns

-The engine fits your room's actual physics online — how fast outdoor heat bleeds in, how much the sun adds, how much your AC really removes, and how much heat you add just by being home.
-From that it can answer "if I do nothing, what will this room read in half an hour?" and start cooling before it needs to.
+The engine fits your room's physics online: how fast outdoor heat bleeds in, how much the sun adds, how much your AC really removes, and how much heat you add just by being in the room.
+From that it can answer *"if I do nothing, what will this room read in half an hour?"* and start cooling before it needs to.

-It also measures what your purifier actually achieves, so the filter reminder is based on measured degradation rather than an hours guess, and flags when the AC is running but losing — usually a door left open, a dirty filter, or an undersized unit.
+It measures your purifier the same way, so the filter reminder is based on measured loss of cleaning power rather than an hours guess — and it will tell you when the AC is running but losing, which is usually a door left open, a dirty filter, or an undersized unit.

-It stays honest about all of it: dirty samples (open window, mid-interval mode change, restart gaps, sensor spikes) are discarded, coefficients are clamped to physically possible ranges, and until there is enough evidence the engine simply stays reactive.
+It stays honest about all of it.
+Samples taken with a window open, a mode change mid-interval, a restart gap, or a sensor glitch are discarded; coefficients are clamped to physically possible ranges; and until there is enough evidence the engine simply stays reactive rather than acting on a guess.

 ## Troubleshooting

-**It is not doing anything.** Check **Auto Apply** is on.
-Check the **Blocked** and **Invalid Entities** sensors.
+**Nothing is happening.** Check **Auto Apply** is on, then the **Blocked** and **Invalid Entities** sensors.

 **It stopped during a storm.** That is the lightning hold.
-Any strike within the reaction radius stops the compressor; closer and busier storms hold longer.
+Any strike inside the reaction radius stops the compressor, and closer or busier storms hold longer.

 **A portable AC will not cool.** It needs a vent signal — the exhaust vent contact, or the **Exhaust Vented** switch.